 Earlier today, official data showed that retail sales in Australia increased by 1.2% in September, beating expectations for a 0.4% rise.
 As a result, AUD/USD bounced off a one-month low and came back above the short-term support.
 Will we see a post-double bottom rally?

 but costing none.

-Dive right in to deep market analysis without paying a dime for a week.
-Subscribe to free newsletter:
+Dive right in to deep market analysis without paying a dime.
+Sign up to our free newsletter: